i8degrees/json_spirit/README.md

 * CMake module for finding json_spirit
 * 'make uninstall' target support
 * OSX Universal Library support
+* Add CMake options to build the features you want (so you do not have to edit any header files).
+By default, all features are enabled.
 * Fix compile warning (see my second commit log for details)

 ## Projects Using This Fork ##